annaharri89/stitchCounterV2/README.md

 - do I need shared preferences at all in different view models or anything like that?
 If so I should implement dagger injection and provide the shared preferences stuff
 - make sure each file has the copy right Anna Harrison stuff
 - make the theme changing screen have a boxes with the colors like on the website you found the colors on and when you tap them they change the theme
+- if colors need to be different between the themes, you can do a getXColor function that returns the right colors (like if the gradient needs to be different than the norm or whatever)